Nashville (film): Plot

 On Sunday morning, Lady Pearl, Wade, and Sueleen attend a Catholic mass, while Linnea sings in the choir of a black Baptist church.
 In the hospital chapel, Barbara Jean sings "In the Garden" from her wheelchair while Mr. Green, Pfc.
 Kelly, and others watch.
 Opal wanders through a massive auto scrapyard, recording observations on a tape recorder.
 Haven, Tommy, and their families attend the stock car races, where Winifred unsuccessfully attempts to sing on a small stage.
 Bill and Mary argue in their hotel room and are interrupted by Triplette, who recruits them to perform at the gala, while Tom tries to get chauffeur Norman to score him drugs.

-After Barbara Jean is discharged, she gives a performance at Opryland USA that ends in her being pulled off stage as she rambles between songs.
+After Barbara Jean is discharged, she gives an initially strong performance at Opryland USA that ends in her being pulled off stage as she rambles between songs.
 To remediate her poor performance, Barnett pledges her to perform at Walker's gala.
-Martha meanwhile agitates Kenny, who is renting a room in her uncle's house, when she attempts to investigate his violin case.
-At Lady Pearl's club that night, Linnea, Martha, Bill, Mary, Opal, Norman and Wade are among those attending an open mic.
+Martha meanwhile agitates Kenny, who is renting a room in her uncle's house, when she attempts to open his violin case.
+At the Exit/In club that night, Linnea, Martha, Bill, Mary, Opal, Norman and Wade are among those attending an open mic.
 Tom sings "I'm Easy" and Linnea, moved, goes back to his room, where they have sex.
 Tom is accustomed to women becoming clingy and emotional after trysts but Linnea is polite but detached afterwards.
-She leaves Tom’s room oblivious to his blatant attempts to rattle her and make her jealous, frustrating him.
+She leaves Tom's room oblivious to his blatant attempts to rattle her and make her jealous, frustrating him.
 Meanwhile, at an all-male Walker fundraiser, Sueleen is booed off stage for singing poorly; Del and Triplette convince her to perform a striptease in exchange for a slot at the gala.
 A drunken Del later comes onto Sueleen, but Wade rescues her.
 He tells her that she cannot sing and attempts to persuade her to come to Detroit with him; she refuses, determined to "sing with Barbara Jean".